 VIN3 – VERNALISATION INSENSITIVE 3

 Gene Abbreviations Note 1 – An abbreviation in CAPITAL ITALICS represents a gene or mRNA.
-An abbreviation in CAPITALS represents a translated protein i.e. “FLC” is the gene or mRNA, “FLC” is the protein
+An abbreviation in CAPITALS represents a translated protein i.e. ‘FLC’ is the gene or mRNA, ‘FLC’ is the protein

 Gene Abbreviations Note 2 – Where a gene exists as a variant in a specific species, the gene will be prefixed with a two letter abbreviation of the species i.e. Arabidopsis (At), Beta vulgaris (Bv)